 Charles and Annie Bartlett continued to live at 172 Commonwealth until about 1902, when they moved to an apartment at 366 Commonwealth.

-Dr. Bartlett and Dr. Werner also continued to maintain their dental offices there, Dr. Bartlett until about 1912 and Dr. Werner until about 1916.
+Dr. Bartlett and Dr. Werner also continued to maintain their dental offices at 172 Commonwealth, Dr. Bartlett until about 1912 and Dr. Werner until about 1916.

 Henry Ehrlich died in February of 1926.
 Sally Ehrlich continued to live at 172 Commonwealth until about 1931.
-She also maintained a summer residence in Clifton, Massachusetts.
+She also maintained a home in Clifton, Massachusetts.

 172 Commonwealth was once again shown as vacant in the 1938 City Directory.

-In October of 1938, Shirley Clifford Speed applied for (and subsequently received) permission to make repairs to 172 Commonwealth, and on December 29, 1938, he purchased the property from Sally Ehrlich.
+In October of 1938, real estate dealer Shirley Clifford Speed applied for (and subsequently received) permission to make repairs to 172 Commonwealth, and on December 29, 1938, he purchased the property from Sally Ehrlich.

-By 1939, it was the home of Mrs. Florence Harriet (Muir) Van Ness, widow of Ward Milton Van Ness, who had been a dentist in Bridgeport, Connecticut.
-She operated 172 Commonwealth as a lodging house.
+172 Commonwealth became the home of Florence Harriet (Muir) Van Ness, widow of Dr. Ward Milton Van Ness, a dentist in Bridgeport, Connecticut.
+She operated it as a lodging house.
 She previously had lived at 122 Bowdoin.
-She continued to live at 172 Commonwealth in 1940, but moved soon thereafter to Norwalk, Connecticut, where she remarried in November of 1942 to John Skinner, a retired cotton goods manufacturer.
+She continued to live at 172 Commonwealth in 1940 but moved soon thereafter to Northampton, where she remarried in November of 1942 to John Skinner, a retired cotton goods manufacturer.

 In February of 1950, Delillus Kipp filed for (and subsequently received) permission to convert the property into nine apartments.

-The property changed hands.
-It remained an apartment house in 2014.
+The property subsequently changed hands.
+It remained an apartment house in 2020.